Back to home

 In order to have that privilege, you shared some information about yourself with us.
 This section within our Privacy Policy is to let you know how we intend to manage that information.

 Rarely, we may use a third party or third party software in order to contact you, like if we are planning a big mail out.
 We will only use a third party supplier that is registered within the UK (and therefore covered by GDPR), and use a Non-Disclosure Agreement if required in order to keep your data safe.
-However here at Ineo, we like to do things ourselves (to ensure it’s done to our exacting standards!), so most of the time you’ll be hearing directly from us.
-And when we say most of the time, we mean 99%.
-Not that we are control freaks, or anything!

-We will always limit the data we hold on you to what we need to know – like your name, organisation and email address, and only use it for its intended purpose.
+Your data will always be stored securely, and we will always give you the right to unsubscribe at any time.
+We will always limit the data we hold on you to what we need to know - like your name, organisation and email address, and only use it for its intended purpose.

 Individual Data Subjects

-It can be scary, can’t it, sharing your data?
-You sign up to a recruitment specialist, giving over all of this information about you (and sometimes they really do need to know your inside leg measurement!) and then you find out they’ve shared it with us.
-And really, who are we, to know your inside leg measurement anyway?!
-That’s a great question.
-If it makes you feel any better, we take a 30”.
+It can be scary, can't it, sharing your data?
+You sign up to a recruitment specialist, giving over all of this information about you, and then you find out they've shared it with us.
+If you've read the section on Who We Are and What We Do, hopefully you'll know why your data has been shared.

-This copy may be stored on Local drives whilst we’re carrying out our work, or stored on a cloud-based system, like Google Drive.
+Before starting this process, we will download all of the data on that system and store it as a back-up, in case something goes wrong.
+This copy may be stored on Local drives whilst we're carrying out our work, or stored on a cloud-based system, like Google Drive.
 Everything we do is password protected, to increase the security of your data.

 We would like to confirm to you that, as a third party, we do not/will not:

-• sell your data to anybody;
+• sell your data to anybody

-• store your data individually – the work we undertake is generally processed en-masse;
+• store your data individually - the work we undertake is generally processed en-masse

-• keep your data for longer than necessary.
+• keep your data for longer than necessary

 How We Store, Manage and Dispose of Data